 In 2017, 63% of students accelerated more than one year in reading and 58% of students accelerated more than one level in writing.

-Data taken from standardised testing of all enrolled Summit Point School students from Feb - Dec 2017.
+Data taken from standardised testing of all enrolled Summit Point School students.